minhzung/minhzung.github.io/src/content/posts/DataViz in R _ 05. Bar Chart - Playing with Facet.md

 options(repr.plot.width=10, repr.plot.height=12)
 theme_set(theme_minimal(base_family = "Lato Light"))
 ```

-    Registering fonts with R

-    Attaching package: 'dplyr'

-    The following objects are masked from 'package:stats':

-        filter, lag

-    The following objects are masked from 'package:base':

-        intersect, setdiff, setequal, union

 The data originate from a survey on the international comparison of school
 performance study by the Programme for International Student Assessment (PISA)